Democratic Party presidential debates: 1968

 Senators Robert F. Kennedy and Eugene McCarthy engaged in a television debate on ABC's Issues and Answers a few days before the California primary; it was generally considered a draw.
 This would be the last time there would be this few debates in years without an incumbent.

 1972

-The first "regular" presidential debate took place in Manchester New Hampshire two days before the March 7th primary.
+The first "regular" presidential debate took place in Durham New Hampshire two days before the March 7th primary.
 The five candidates on the ballot, Democratic front-runner Sen. Edmund Muskie of Maine faced long-shots Senators George McGovern of South Dakota and Vance Hartke of Indiana; Los Angeles Mayor Sam Yorty; and Edward T. Coll, a 32-year-old social worker, who waved a rubber rat to symbolize the problem of urban decay.

 Muskie's lackluster performance helped doom his campaign and boost McGovern to top tier status.

 There were no further debates until May, shortly before the California primary, when McGovern twice debated former Vice President Hubert Humphrey one-on-one.
 There was also a multicandidate debate with five candidates participating -- Shirley Chisholm, Humphrey, McGovern, Yorty, and Taylor Hardin (Alabama's director of finance, substituting for a wounded George Wallace).